jamespooley/shiny-resources/README.md

 The [Functional Programming](https://adv-r.hadley.nz/fp.html) chapters in Hadley Wickham's [Advanced R (2nd Edition)](https://adv-r.hadley.nz/) are good for learning an approach to R programming that will help you write app code that follows the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

+## Dog's Breakfast

+* [Shiny Developer Series](https://shinydevseries.com/) is a series of webinars that are worth watching.